List of Ghostbusters characters: Walter Peck

+Walter Peck returns in Ghostbusters: Frozen Empire as mayor of New York and Peck still has a vendetta against the Ghostbusters and again scapegoating them for the city's renewed supernatural activities.
+In the end, despite Peck threatening to shut them down, they maneuver him into supporting the team and reinstating Phoebe to avoid ruining his reputation, once again leading to another defeat for him (though not as humiliating as last time).

 Supernatural entities

 Slimer

 Slimer is a translucent green blob creature, with two skinny arms, no feet, and several chins.
 In the first movie, Slimer was voiced by director Reitman, while Frank Welker voiced the green ghost in The Real Ghostbusters.
 In the 1989 sequel Ghostbusters II, Robin Shelby performed Slimer and Reitman again voiced Slimer but most of the footage shot was not used.
 In the late 1990s cartoon Extreme Ghostbusters, Slimer's voice was provided by Billy West.
 Troy Baker voices Slimer in the 2009 video game, though with the sound effects used in the first movie.
 Aykroyd reportedly referred to Slimer as "The Ghost of John Belushi".

 In the script for Ghostbusters, Slimer is never called by any name.
 He is described by Dr. Ray Stantz (Dan Aykroyd) as an "Ugly Little Spud," just before he slimes Dr. Peter Venkman (Bill Murray).
 In Ghostbusters terminology, Slimer is designated as a "Focused, Non-Terminal Repeating Phantasm or a Class 5 Full-Roaming Vapor" (Class 5 manifestations are fully developed entities that lacked human forms).
 The creature's original title was "The Onionhead Ghost", which the film crew dubbed him for the horrible odor he used to scare a couple in a scene cut from the original movie.
 Slimer's personality is one of tremendous gluttony, and he is referred to as a "disgusting blob".
 In the movies, he is not named and makes short appearances.
 In the cartoon, he is known as Slimer, is able to speak, and demonstrates a child's intelligence and intense loyalty to Peter and the Ghostbusters with the personality of a dog.
 His role in the series is explained in the episode "Citizen Ghost", which primarily consists of a flashback to the immediate aftermath of the movie, where Slimer returned to the firehouse as the Ghostbusters were the first people to show any interest in him, the team "adopting" him as a means of testing ghosts and an ally after he helped them defeat ectoplasmic manifestations of themselves that had manifested from their old uniforms after the uniforms were exposed to ghostly energies from the containment unit.
 In the Marvel UK comics of the Real Ghostbusters, Slimer had his own half-page sketch, in which Slimer's past life was covered; he was originally called King Remils ("Slimer" spelled backwards), a greedy, obese monarch who had died of heart failure.